orange-hour/llm-model-selection/README.md

-# Weighted Voting with Disagreement-based Sampling (WVDS)
+# Weighted Voting with Disagreement-based Random Sampling (WVDRS)
 This repository contains the implementation of the Weighted Voting with Disagreement-based Random Sampling (WVDRS) algorithm, which enhances LLM-based query processing over relational databases.
 ## Datasets
 <ol>